-The first time I saw my acupuncture teacher almost twenty years ago, she was on the floor of the school clinic and had a man in a headlock.
-She was cracking his neck, which is of course outside the scope of our profession, about which she could give a fuck.
+The first time I saw my acupuncture teacher almost twenty-five years ago, she was on the floor of the school clinic and had a man in a headlock.
+She was cracking his neck, which is of course outside the scope of our profession–were not allowed to crack things–about which she could give a fuck.
 She just knew his neck needed to be adjusted.

 It looked like a tiny woman wrestling a disgruntled bear.